Comparison of Modbus Over TCP/IP and Profinet

 Modbus is superior in its simplicity, short messages, and direct interaction with control devices like PLCs, and simple, integer-based network devices like VFDs and HMIs.
 Don’t expect to see Modbus in use between computers in the office to share information that usually doesn’t match that list above.

+Figure 3.
 This PLC allows device connections for Ethernet using TCP/IP standards and an RS-485 for Modbus-specific communication.

 Profinet shares the same characteristics of using a header to define a message length, but the type of data in the field of Profinet can be far more complex.